iverds/booster2019-graphql/presentation/booster.md

 # Task 1 - A simple query

-Create a simple query that returns one or more of the built in scalars
+Create a simple query that returns one or more of the built in scalars (like ID, String, Int, Float or Boolean)

 - `git clone https://github.com/iverds/booster2019-graphql`
 - `npm install`
-- `npm start`
+- `npm start` - `localhost:4000`
 - `src/task1/task1.graphql`: Schema
 - `src/task1/task1.js`: Resolver